Key takeaways:

 3. HTTP Status Checker

-This is a simple and free online tool where you can check one or multiple URLs for their HTTP responses.
+This is a simple, free online tool that lets you check one or more URLs for their HTTP responses.

 What it does: